caracal-pipeline/caracal/README.rst

 Installation
 ============

 We strongly recommend and describe an installation using a `Python3` virtual environment.
 Only try outside a virtual environment if you know what you are doing.
 Any name as ``${name}`` occurring in the description below can be chosen arbitrarily.
-If it symbolises directories or files, those directories or files should exist and the user should have **write** acccess.
+If it symbolises directories or files, those directories or files should exist and the user should have **write** access.

 There are three (3) available methods to install the `caracal` pipeline: